celtic34fr/ZF-GraphicObjectTemplating-Twig/README.md

 ## Introduction

 This module help you for building UI object oriented and interacting with it, using TWIG Templating Engine.
-This version work only on Zend Framework 2.5+ and 3.0+
+This version work only on Zend Framework 2.5+ and 3.0+ (tested only with 3.0+ project)

-## Installation using Composer
+## Before any Installation ##

-First during creating your Zend Framework 3 project, you need to install :
+* You must have a Zend Framework 3 project,
+* during its installationg, you will need to have installed :
-* the developer toolbar,
+    * the developer toolbar (in order to debug your project),
-* caching support,
+    * caching support (useful in production by the use of Twig),
     * JSON de/serialization support,
+    * sessions support

+optionally, you can also install
 * i18n support (if you need),
 * the official MVC plugins, including PRG support, identity, and flash messages (if you use Authentication),
-* sessions support

-Then, you must declare the developer toolbar in config/development.config.php.dist, and all the other module in  config/modules.config.php
+## Installation using Composer

 For installing **GraphicObjectTemplating** use the following command :